Séamus Woulfe: Attorney General

 He was appointed as Attorney General in June 2017 on the nomination of Taoiseach Leo Varadkar, at the formation of the 31st Government of Ireland, succeeding Máire Whelan.
 At the time of his appointment, he was active with Fine Gael in Dublin Bay North.
 He was seen by ministers to be a trusted adviser to Varadkar.

 In 2018, he described the Judicial Appointments Commission Bill 2017, which had been promoted by Minister for Transport, Tourism and Sport Shane Ross, as "a dog’s dinner".
 The Bill reached the final stage of debate in Seanad Éireann and was subject to a series of amendments which delayed its progression through the Oireachtas.
 The bill lapsed in January 2020 on the dissolution of the 32nd Dáil when the 2020 general election was called.

 He recommended that the text of the Thirty-sixth Amendment of the Constitution of Ireland, to replace the Eighth Amendment, should contain text enabling the Oireachtas to legislate for abortion, rather than simply removing provisions related to abortion from the Constitution.
 The advice was published in abbreviated form.
 He advised that the Occupied Territories Bill would be open to Constitutional challenge, which led to the government deciding not to support it.
-Following the death a candidate in the Tipperary constituency during the 2020 Irish general election, he advised the government that the election could go ahead.
+Following the death of a candidate in the Tipperary constituency during the 2020 Irish general election, he advised the government that the election could go ahead.

 Following the 2020 general election, and several months where no government was in place, he appeared on behalf of the State in a three-judge division of the High Court on a case taken by a number of senators about whether the Seanad could sit without the nominated members of Seanad Éireann.
 Woulfe on behalf of the State argued that it could not.
 The three judges found in favour of the State.

 His department advised on legislation restricting activity during the COVID-19 pandemic in the Republic of Ireland, including in regard to its constitutional implications.

 Negotiations between Fianna Fáil, Fine Gael and the Green Party for a new government resulted in the role of Attorney General being rotated over the term of the government, with Fianna Fáil selecting the first Attorney General.
 Woulfe was succeeded by Paul Gallagher on 27 June 2020.